SMS Sankt Georg: Cattaro Mutiny

 By early 1918, the long periods of inactivity had begun to wear on the crews of several warships at Cattaro, including Sankt Georg.
 At this time, Sankt Georg was the flagship of the Cruiser Flotilla, commanded by Konteradmiral (Rear Admiral) Alexander Hansa.
 On 1 February, the Cattaro Mutiny broke out, starting aboard Sankt Georg.
 An enlisted man shot the ship's executive officer in the head, badly injuring him, when mutineers seized control of the ship.
 They then rapidly gained control of Kaiser Karl VI and most of the other major warships in the harbor.
 There was some resistance to the mutiny by crewmembers; the wireless operators aboard Sankt Georg prevented a message announcing the mutiny from being sent to the rest of the fleet and the crews of the more active vessels tended to oppose the rebellion.
 A tense stand-off began between the rebel and loyalist ships in the harbor: the destroyer steamed out and trained her torpedo tubes at Sankt Georg, before being recalled by Hansa's chief of staff.
-Helgolands commander, Erich Heyssler, also moved to prepare his ship's torpedoes but Sankt Georgs gunners aimed their 24 cm guns at Helgoland, which convinced Heyssler to back down.
+Helgoland's commander, Erich Heyssler, also moved to prepare his ship's torpedoes but Sankt Georg's gunners aimed their 24 cm guns at Helgoland, which convinced Heyssler to back down.

 The mutineers issued a lengthy list of demands, that ranged from longer periods of leave to and end to the war, based on the United States President Woodrow Wilson's Fourteen Points.
 The following day, many of the mutinous ships abandoned the effort and rejoined loyalist forces in the inner harbor; first the light cruisers and most of the torpedo boats escaped from the guns of the mutineers, followed by several of the other larger vessels.
 By late in the day, only the men aboard Sankt Georg and a handful of destroyers and torpedo boats remained in rebellion.
 Only on the morning of 3 February, after the arrival of the s of the III Division, were the last of the mutineers convinced to surrender.
-Trials on the ringleaders commenced quickly, and four men were executed, including the sailor who had shot Sankt Georgs executive officer.
+Trials on the ringleaders commenced quickly, and four men were executed, including the sailor who had shot Sankt Georg's executive officer.